Madonna (album): Background

 Madonna singing "Everybody" on the Celebration Tour (2023–2024).
-Released as her debut single, the song's success led her to be signed up and offered a record deal by Sire Records.
+Released as her debut single, the song's success led her to be signed by Sire Records and offered a record deal.

 In 1979, Madonna was trying to establish her music career in New York City.
-She was the drummer of a band called Breakfast Club, which was headed by the Gilroy brothers, Dan and Ed.
+She was the drummer of a band called Breakfast Club, which was led by the Gilroy brothers, Dan and Ed.
 The following year, after a dispute with Dan, Madonna left the band.
-She then called her former Michigan boyfriend Stephen Bray, who "readily" agreed to join her on New York.
+She then called her former Michigan boyfriend Stephen Bray, who "readily" agreed to join her in New York.
 Along with Gary Burke and Brian Syms, they formed a band called The Millionaires.
 Then, when the Gilroy brothers rejoined the group, they changed their name to Emmy, another of Madonna's many nicknames.
 In 1981, after attending one of Emmy's gigs at Max's Kansas City, Adam Alter and Camille Barbone from Gotham Records signed a contract with Madonna, who at this point already had a "small downtown cult following in the gay scene".
-However, the association was short-lived and dissolved the following year due to creative differences between the label and singer: Gotham was interested in rock and roll whereas Madonna wanted to pursue disco.
+However, the association was short-lived and ended the following year due to creative differences between the label and singer: Gotham was interested in rock and roll whereas Madonna wanted to pursue disco.

-By 1982, the singer was living with Bray in an unused rehearsal studio.
+By 1982, Madonna was living with Bray in an unused rehearsal studio.
 After coming to the realization that "funky dance records were in style on the radio and dance floor", they created a demo tape with four dance tracks, including "Everybody", "Burning Up", and "Ain't No Big Deal", which was described as a "bright Michael Jackson/Donna Summer confection".
-With no record label to back her up, Madonna began pitching the tape on her own, visiting local nightclubs trying to get DJs to play it.
+Without a record label backing her, Madonna began pitching the tape on her own, visiting local nightclubs trying to get DJs to play it.
 She managed to get Mark Kamins, the resident DJ at Danceteria nightclub, to play "Everybody", which was met with a positive reception from the crowd.
 Kamins promised Madonna he would help her get a record deal on the condition that he would get to produce it.
-As he was also an A&R scout for Island Records, Kamins took the tape to his boss Chris Blackwell, but he wasn't impressed nor interested in signing Madonna.
+As he was also an A&R scout for Island Records, Kamins took the tape to his boss Chris Blackwell, but he was not impressed and was not interested in signing Madonna.